markafoltz/camera-effects/README.md

 use it to detect and /request that users disable background blur to ensure proper monitoring.

-The proposed solution exposes the read-only effect state on VideoFrameMetadata.
+The proposed solution exposes the read-only effect state on `VideoFrameMetadata`.
 This will enable Web developers to easily determine the current state of the effect.

 ## Goals